AmineAbdessemed/btbb/Readme.md

 ## Configure app

-⋅⋅*Copy the service key in the directory root.
++Copy the service key in the directory root.
-⋅⋅*Change SERVICE_KEY_PATH for the path of your service account key in the index.js file.
++Change SERVICE_KEY_PATH for the path of your service account key in the index.js file.

 ## Running the project